kuanyui/moe-theme.el/README.md

 ## Notes
 ### No 256-Color Output?
 If your terminal emulator doesn't render 256-color output correctly, set its environment variable `TERM` to `xterm-256color`.
+For example:

+- If you are using `bash` or `zsh`, add following line into your `~/.bashrc` or `~/.zshrc`:

+	export TERM=xterm-256color

-For example, if you are using `Konsole`, navigate to `Edit Current Profile > General > Environment > Edit` and add the following line:
+- Or if you are using `Konsole`, navigate to `Edit Current Profile > General > Environment > Edit` and add the following line:

     TERM=xterm-256color

-If you also use `tmux`, add this to `~/.tmux.conf`, too:
+- If you're using `tmux` and it cannot display in 256-color correctly, add this to `~/.tmux.conf`, too:

     set -g default-terminal "screen-256color"